vijaythapa333/django-student-management-system/README.md

 ```
 $  python manage.py createsuperuser
 ```
-Then Add Emmail, Username and Password
+Then Add Email, Username and Password

 **or Use Default Credentials**